AveMouse/app-dev/README.md

 ### Fantasy and Action

 **Rhaenyra Targaryen**
-*Rhaenyra Targaryen is the Protagonist of the Series*
+* is the Protagonist of the Series*

 > House Targaryen is known for its dragons.